Kia EV6 GT (2023) review: a journey to the end of the earth

 ► And visit the Svalbard Seed Vault

 This content was part of CAR magazine’s 60th anniversary celebrations, split over three editions.
 Want to read more from those editions, as well as get access to more amazing content from CAR?
-Become a member here with a 99p trial!
+Become a Subscriber here.

 The silence out here is overwhelming.
 No background noise, no human activity.
 Just the faint sploshing of water lapping at the boat’s sides, and the hulking glacier silently standing sentinel in front of us.
 Then a faint rumbling; indistinct crackles and groans from within the ice.
 We watch and wait, rapt, and then it happens: huge chunks of the glacier’s leading edge crumble and collapse into the water.